| || |

 Issuance of a Writ of Possession of Real Property is the last step of the procedure that is required to evict someone.
 A brochure is available in the Civil Division that lists all the steps.
 This brochure is for information purposes only and not legal advice.
 Contact an attorney if you have a legal question.

 The Sheriff will serve a 5-Day Notice to Vacate with the Writ of Possession of Real Property attached.
 The eviction is usually the following Tuesday or Thursday after the expiration of the 5-day period.
 Evictions are done on Tuesdays and Thursdays only.
 The owner, landlord, attorney or agent will be called on the Friday before the eviction with the eviction date and time.
 Someone must meet with our deputy to take possession of the property.
 If no one shows up to meet our deputy, the eviction will not be completed.
 The owner, landlord, attorney, or agent should immediately notify the Sheriff if the eviction is to be cancelled.
 Additional fees will be required to reschedule an eviction.

 Please arrange for a locksmith to be present at the eviction.
 Tenants often change the locks.
-Deputies will not pick locks, kick in doors, or break windows to gain entrance to the property.
 It is important to have the Sheriff complete the eviction process, post the premises with the Eviction Restoration Notice, and give you your copy of the notice.

 **The landlord is responsible for the safekeeping and disposition of any personal property of the tenant remaining on the premises after the eviction, in accordance with Code of Civil Procedure section 1174.